-- Ensure the Shared Pathways Concept Plan includes pathways for the Waitārere Beach area. - The top priority is a shared pathway which runs alongside the road from State Highway 1 to the settlement.
+- Ensure the Shared Pathways Network Concept Plan includes pathways for the Waitārere Beach area. - The top priority is a pathway which runs alongside the road from State Highway 1 to the settlement. - Cycling and pedestrian safety is considered in all local roading projects.

 - Horowhenua District Council.

 - Waitārere Beach Progressive and Ratepayers Association.

 - Local Iwi.

-- NZTA
+- NZTA.

-Early 2020: Shared Pathways Concept Plan complete.
-Long Term: Construction of shared pathways for the Waitārere Beach area.
+Early 2020: Shared Pathways Network Concept Plan complete.
+Long Term: Construction of pathways for the Waitārere Beach area.

-- Adopted Shared Pathways Concept Plan identifies a shared pathway following the road from State Highway 1 to the settlement. - Shared paths are constructed in accordance with the Shared Pathways Concept Plan.
+- Shared Pathways Network Concept Plan identifies a shared pathway following the road from State Highway 1 to the settlement. - Pathways are constructed in accordance with the Shared Pathways Network Concept Plan.

-- Council funding is allocated for the development of the Shared Pathways Concept Plan. - No Council funding has been allocated at this time for the construction of shared pathways in the Waitārere Beach area.
+- Council funding is allocated for the development of the Shared Pathways NetworkConcept Plan. - No Council funding has been allocated at this time for the construction of pathways in the Waitārere Beach area.